PayThePizzo/Data-Structures-and-Algorithms/6 - Table/4 - HASH FUNCTION.md

 Usually, hash functions assume the keys are natural numbers belonging to *N*.
 When they are not natural numbers we need to interpret them as numbers (i.e. char to int)

+Here we present some options of the many you can find.

 ### Division Hashing